Pregnant patients exhibit various unique characteristics that first responders must account for during treatment.

 Careful planning and assessment are fundamental for conducting successful and safe airway management in pregnant women.
 Some essential ways to plan and assess airway risk factors in pregnant patients include:

-Read this blog to learn more airway management techniques for treating difficult airways in pregnant women and other challenging patient demographics.
+Want to learn more?
+Read this blog for tips on airway management techniques for treating difficult airways in pregnant women and other challenging patient demographics.